NikUrs/Nikolay_Ursalov/INTERNSHIP - Prog Academy/Readme.md

 Successfully message: "Command execution finished successfully!"<br><br>

-Admin (manager) rights<br>
-- “Certificate” page<br>
-Managers can generate a certificate of any course for one student or for one group.  <br>

 <a href="https://docs.google.com/spreadsheets/d/1RLyIneYOWRytbx3LyRzOx9SPPTmG_Q41-LPbeXGAhew/edit?usp=drive_link">Bug Report 001 [Back-end-01].
 The success page is shown after sending the registration form with the reused email address.</a>